 Two-Factor Authentication

 Two-factor authentication (2FA) enables you to add an extra layer of protection from getting your account compromised.
 You can set up two-factor authentication using any device capable of generating Time-based One-Time Password (TOTP) authentication codes (RFC 6238) to log in to your HackerOne account.
-You can use Google Authenticator or Duo Mobile or any other compatible application to generate the codes.
+You can use Google Authenticator, Duo Mobile, or any other compatible application to generate the codes.

 Two-factor authentication is encouraged but not required on HackerOne.
-It’s our belief that each step throughout the vulnerability submission process introduces another opportunity for the finder to abandon their disclosure efforts.
+We believe that each step throughout the vulnerability submission process introduces another opportunity for the finder to abandon their disclosure efforts.
 As a platform, HackerOne prioritizes making it as easy as possible to disclose a vulnerability so it can be safely resolved.
 Reducing barriers for submission helps ensure more vulnerabilities end up in the hands of those that can fix them.
 Individual programs can choose to require two-factor authentication for all submissions.

 To set up two-factor authentication for your account:

 Once your two-factor authentication has been verified, when you log in to HackerOne, you’ll be prompted to enter a 6-digit verification code from your authentication application.
-You must enter the verification code in order to successfully log in to HackerOne.
+You must enter the verification code to log in to HackerOne successfully.

-On your user management settings, under Settings > General > User Management, you'll be able to see those with two-factor authentication on or off via the 2FA column.
-Users with N/A mean that they are authenticating via Single Sign-On (SSO) using a third-party identity provider.
+On your user management settings, under Settings > Users, you'll be able to see those with two-factor authentication on or off via the 2FA column.
+N/A means the user is authenticating via Single Sign-On (SSO) using a third-party identity provider.
 For example, HackerOne Security Analysts will have a 2FA status of N/A because they use SSO.

 Note: Two-factor Authentication is on a per-user basis.
 You can’t have SSO and 2FA simultaneously.